 Cabinets with Built-in Filing Systems

-Often times, a laboratory will have base cabinet storage where items such as chemicals, beakers, test tubes, etc. are stored.
+Often, a laboratory will have base cabinet storage where items such as chemicals, beakers, test tubes, etc. are stored.
 However, the upper wall space is ignored.
 By adding in wall cabinets, your laboratory will have even more space that can be used to store items as well as materials.
-Wall cabinets can be small in size or quite large, depending on the amount of space you have.
-With wall cabinets, you can store lesser used items, such inventory or seldom used supplies.
+Wall cabinets can be small or quite large, depending on the amount of space you have.
 This provides you with storage space that does not take up square footage because you are going up rather than using floor space.

 Glass Panel Cabinets

 Knowing what you have in a lab is important.
 With glass panel cabinets, you can easily see what items you are storing.
 In the lab, you are always busy.
 You may easily forget to reorder items when you have closed door storage.
 With glass front panels, the items you use the most are front and center.
 Easily see what you are running low on so that you can keep the lab stocked and ready for the workday.